ivotron/popper2-paper/paper.md

 ### **Docker**

-Docker is an industry standard daemon based light-weight virtualization technology that was released in early 2013.
+Docker is an industry-standard daemon based light-weight virtualization technology that was released in early 2013.
 It uses various Linux kernel features like namespaces and cgroups to segregate processes so that they can run independently.
-It provides state of the art isolation gurantees and makes it easy to build, deploy and run applications using containers following the OCI (Open Container Initiative) [@oci] specifications.
+It provides state of the art isolation guarantees and makes it easy to build, deploy, and run applications using containers following the OCI (Open Container Initiative) [@oci] specifications.
-However, it was not designed for use in multi-user HPC environments and also has significant security issues [@yasrab2018mitigating], which might enable an user inside a Docker container to have root access to the host systems network, filesystem, processes, etc. thus making it unsuitable for use in HPC systems.
+However, it was not designed for use in multi-user HPC environments and also has significant security issues [@yasrab2018mitigating], which might enable a user inside a Docker container to have root access to the host systems network, filesystem, processes, etc. thus making it unsuitable for use in HPC systems.
 Also, Docker uses cgroups [@rosen2013resource] to isolate containers, which conflicts with the SLURM scheduler since it also uses cgroups to allocate resources to jobs and enforce limits [@brayford2019deploying].

 ### **Singularity**

-Singularity is a daemonless scientific container technology built by LBNL (Lawrence Berkley National Laboratory) and first released in 2016.
+Singularity is a daemon less scientific container technology built by LBNL (Lawrence Berkley National Laboratory) and first released in 2016.
-It is designed to be simple, fast, secure and provides containerized solutions for HPC systems supporting several HPC components such as resource managers, job schedulers and contains native MPI [@mpi1993] features.
+It is designed to be simple, fast, secure, and provides containerized solutions for HPC systems supporting several HPC components such as resource managers, job schedulers and contains native MPI [@mpi1993] features.
-One of the main goals of Singularity is to bring container technology and reproducibility to the High Performance Computing world.
+One of the main goals of Singularity is to bring container technology and reproducibility to the High-Performance Computing world.
 The key feature that differentiates it from Docker is that it can be used in non-privileged computing environments like the compute nodes of HPC clusters, without any modifications to the software.
-It also provides an abstraction that enables using container images from different image registries interchangeably like Docker Hub, Singularity Hub and Sylabs Cloud.
+It also provides an abstraction that enables using container images from different image registries interchangeably like Docker Hub, Singularity Hub, and Sylabs Cloud.
-These features make Singularity increasingly useful in areas of Machine learning, Deep learning and other data intensive applications where the workloads benefit from the HPC support of it.
+These features make Singularity increasingly useful in areas of Machine learning, Deep learning, and other data-intensive applications where the workloads benefit from the HPC support of it.

 ![DOT diagram of a Popper workflow DAG](./figures/wf.pdf){#fig:casestudy}

 ### **SLURM**

-SLURM is an open-source cluster resource management and job scheduling system developed by LLNL (Lawrence Livemore National Laboratory) for Linux clusters ranging from a few nodes to thousands of nodes.
+SLURM is an open-source cluster resource management and job scheduling system developed by LLNL (Lawrence Livermore National Laboratory) for Linux clusters ranging from a few nodes to thousands of nodes.
-It is simple, scalable, portable, fault-tolerant, secure and interconnect agnostic.
+It is simple, scalable, portable, fault-tolerant, secure, and interconnect agnostic.
 It is used as a workload manager by almost 60% of the world's top 500 supercomputers [@ibrahim2017algorithms].
-SLURM provides a plugin based mechanism for simplyfying its use across different compute infrastructures.
+SLURM provides a plugin-based mechanism for simplifying its use across different compute infrastructures.
 It enables both exclusive and non-exclusive allocation of resources like compute nodes to the users.
-It provides a framework for starting, executing, and monitoring parallel jobs on a set of allocated nodes and arbitrates conflicting requests for resources by managing a queue of pending work.
+It provides a framework for starting, executing, and monitoring parallel jobs on a set of allocated nodes and arbitrate conflicting requests for resources by managing a queue of pending work.
 SLURM runs as a daemon in the compute nodes and also provides an easy to use CLI interface.

 ### **Kubernetes**

-Kubernetes is a production-grade open source container orchestration system written in Golang that automates many of the manual processes involved in deploying, scaling and managing of containerized applications across a cluster of hosts.
+Kubernetes is a production-grade open-source container orchestration system written in Golang that automates many of the manual processes involved in deploying, scaling, and managing of containerized applications across a cluster of hosts.
-A cluster can span hosts accross public, private or hybrid clouds.
+A cluster can span hosts across public, private, or hybrid clouds.
 This makes Kubernetes an ideal platform for hosting cloud-native applications.
-Kubernetes supports a wide-range of container runtimes including Docker, Rkt and Podman.
+Kubernetes supports a wide range of container runtimes including Docker, Rkt, and Podman.
 It was originally developed and designed by engineers at Google and it is hosted and maintained by the CNCF (Cloud Native Computing Foundation).
-Many cloud providers like GCP, AWS and Microsoft Azure provide a completely managed and secure hosted Kubernetes platform.
+Many cloud providers like GCP, AWS, and Azure provide a completely managed and secure hosted Kubernetes platform.

 ### **Continuous Integration**

 Continuous Integration is a software development paradigm where developers commit code into a shared repository frequently, ideally several times a day.
 Each integration is verified by automated builds and tests of the corresponding commits.
 This helps in detecting errors and anomalies quickly and shortens the debugging time [@virmani2015understanding].
-Several hosted CI services like Travis, Circle and Jenkins make continuous integration and continuous validation easily accessible.
+Several hosted CI services like Travis, Circle, and Jenkins make continuous integration and continuous validation easily accessible.

 ## Workflow Definition Language

 YAML [@ben2009yaml] is a human-readable data-serialization language.
 It is commonly used in writing configuration files and in applications where data is stored or transmitted.
-Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining popper workflows and for specifying configuration for the execution engine.
+Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining popper workflows and for specifying the configuration for the execution engine.
-An example popper workflow is shown below.
+An example of a popper workflow is shown below.

 ```yml
 steps: